Keevin16/Polimi-Notes/11 - Information Retrieval DB/Elasticsearch.md

 Based on the [[Sharding]]!
 By the way despite of MongoDB, it's all replicated, so there's a division between Primary Sharding and Replica Sharding.

+Different from the MongoDB Sharding, there are only two types of mapping:
+- **Dynamic Mapping**: Elasticsearch takes care of **adding the new fields** **automatically** when a document is indexed.
+- **Explicit Mapping**: Makes the user define the mapping.
+Drawback: If the user doesn't have the knowledge it'll be a mess, breaking up the index.

+Note: It's not possible to change the mapping on an existing Index that already has document!